Self-Managed TigerGraph CoPilot

 .
 If TigerGraph is running on a cluster, you can do this on any one of the machines. -

-Download the two files tg_ExprFunctions.hpp and tg_ExprUtil.hpp.
+Download the two files tg_ExprFunctions.hpp and tg_ExprUtil.hpp and save them for later.

 -